 - PEEK (polyetheretherketone)

 - PEI (polyetherimide)

 1. Nylon –

-On our list, coming at number #5, is one of the most commonly known plastic materials with a tensile strength of 12,400 psi (85.4 MPa).
+On our list, coming at number #5 is one of the most commonly known plastic materials with a tensile strength of 12,400 psi (85.4 MPa).
 Nylon is a high-performance, strong engineering thermoplastic which often used as an alternative for latex, rubber, and silk.
-It has a relatively high melting point of 232 °C and is used extensively in a wide area of applications like clothing, tire components, rubber, ropes, threads, and automobile parts, etc.
+It has a relatively high melting point of 232 °C and is used extensively in many applications like clothing, tire components, rubber, ropes, threads, automobile parts, etc.

 - Excellent electrical insulating properties